janyan33/qmee_bedbugs/journal.md

 **April 4th**: Created a function that does the permutation test for assortativity scores.
 It seems to work but I get different numbers than when I used slightly different code before so at least one of them must be doing it wrong.
 I need to figure out where the problem is.
 Sidenote: it feels like the number of functions we're creating that each do a very specific thing is getting out of hand... haven't thought of a better way to do things though.

+Update: The prediction 2 permutation now gives me the same answers as when I coded this before so that's a good sign.
+I don't know what I changed but that's ok.
+The function now outputs the histogram, p-value, and observed assortativity score.